-It may reach hundreds of MBs in size, leading to tons of problems, discussed in the next section.
-Today, we will be offering some tips that you can leverage to reduce the size of your PBIX file.
-These will lead to several other benefits too.
+It may reach hundreds of MBs in size, leading to tons of problems.
+We discuss these problems in the next section.
+This article offers some tips that you can leverage to reduce the size of your PBIX file.
+Reducing or compressing your PBIX file size also leads to several other benefits of Power BI.

 Dealing with Large PBIX File Sizes

-It is essential to reduce the size of your Microsoft Power BI PBIX file to work around all the aforementioned problems, even when you’re working in Import mode.
+It is essential to reduce the size of your Microsoft Power BI PBIX file in Data Analytics to work around all the aforementioned problems, even when you’re working in Import mode.

 How to Work Around Large File Sizes